The Foundations of Mongol Military Supremacy

 Continuous Deployment from the March

 Mongol armies often deployed directly from the line of march into combat formation.
 A standard approach was the "arrowhead" formation: the vanguard (scouts and light skirmishers) screened the advancing columns, while the main body formed into a broad crescent as it approached the enemy.
 This rapid transition from march to combat saved hours of set-up time.
 The Mongols did not need to pitch tents, dig trenches, or form defensive lines before engaging; they could attack almost immediately upon arrival.
+This continuous deployment also meant that if the enemy attempted to catch them in disarray during the march, they could instantly switch to a fighting formation.

 Feigned Retreat and the "Lure"

 Perhaps the most famous Mongol tactic was the feigned retreat.
 A unit would engage the enemy, simulate panic, and then flee, drawing the enemy into a pursuit.
 Hidden flanking forces would then circle around and trap the overextended enemy.
 This required extremely fast horsemanship and tight discipline to coordinate the pretend rout and the subsequent ambush.
 The retreat itself had to be believable, so Mongols sometimes tossed aside weapons or coats to suggest panic.
 The speed of the maneuver demoralized enemies who thought they were winning.
+At the Battle of Liegnitz (1241), a feigned retreat shattered a Polish army that had confidently pursued the fleeing Mongols, only to be cut down by hidden reserves.

 The Pincer and Encirclement

-Use of Night and Rain
+Use of Night and Weather

 Mongol armies could march and fight at night because their horses and riders were accustomed to low-light conditions.
 Genghis sometimes ordered night marches to reach a deployment point before dawn, catching enemies asleep.
 Similarly, they used rainy or foggy weather to mask their movement.
 The ability to deploy accurately in reduced visibility gave them a major surprise advantage.
+During the conquest of the Jin Dynasty, Mongol columns moved through a blizzard to attack a fortress that had dismissed the weather as too hostile for any assault, taking the defenders completely off guard.

 Strategic Mobility Across Terrain